Are All Green Teas Bitter? The Science Behind Green Tea Taste

 The Bottom Line: Not All Green Teas Are Bitter

-But the version of green tea that grows slowly in the cold mountain air of the Nepali Himalayas, harvested carefully, processed as whole leaves, and brewed at the right temperature for the right time — that is something different.
+The version of green tea that put you off was telling you something accurate: that green tea has specific requirements, and most widely available green tea does not meet them.
+But the version that grows slowly in the cold mountain air of the Nepali Himalayas, harvested carefully, processed as whole leaves, and brewed at the right temperature — that is something different.
 It is sweet without sugar.
 It is calming without being sedating.
 It is complex without being difficult.